alok722/expense-tracker-dashboard/README.md

 - Account recovery via security questions (no email needed)
 - Each user's data is isolated
 - Change password, security questions, or delete account anytime

+### Mobile-First Design

+- Fully responsive interface optimized for all screen sizes
+- Touch-friendly navigation with swipe gestures
+- Mobile-optimized layouts for dashboard, insights, and profile sections
-- Works on desktop, tablet, and mobile
+- Works seamlessly on desktop, tablet, and mobile devices

 ## 🚀 Quick Start